kawa2019/app-readBooks/README.md

 search books also gives possibility to read it,you can search by any word relate to book.
 Page will be evolve into adding books to user account and get RWD function with good-looking CSS.Technologies:HTML,CSS,Sass,JavaScript,React, React-router/app,Bootstrap,NMP,ES6,Fetch, JSON Server.
 ##
+Main conntent of my my work is in src directory.There are directories like:
+-scss which contains sass;
+-components with a parts of app;
+-newDB with my JSON server;
+-pages/Home where are routes;
+-fonts
+-image

+##